NORTHWEST COAST CONTACT

 NOW THE EUROPEANS?

-The following day, another 21 canoes appeared seeking to engage in trade, each carrying between seven and 30 people.
-The first to arrive sang, danced, and threw feather into the air, not unlike the day before.
+The following day, another 21 canoes appeared.
+Each craft carried between seven and 30 people seeking to engage in trade.
+The first to arrive sang, danced, and threw feathers into the air, not unlike the day before.
 It is also noted that the Haida “stayed all afternoon.”
 Their descriptions were formally documented once again, this time as “stocky, good-looking as well, and white skinned in their features; most of them having blue eyes.
 Their hair is tied like the Spanish, and some wear a shoulder strap like soldiers, likewise those who wear moustaches and have beards.”
 Later the captain describes two canoes full of women “with children on their bosom and other older children.”
 He also records them as being “all good looking, white, and blond, many of them wore bracelets of iron and copper and some headbands of the same.
 They wear clothes of pelts tailor fit to their body.
-The lover lip in the middle has a hole, and in it they put a colored shell that strikes on the nose when they speak…”
+The lower lip in the middle has a hole, and in it they put a colored shell that strikes on the nose when they speak…”

 Uhm, what?
 Despite being clear and hard to miss, when trying to understand the above descriptions of the Haida I find that there’s almost no mention of this.
 If the matter is brought up the whole thing is explained away as simple confusion.
 The argument being that officers like Pérez — born in Palma de Mallorca in the western Mediterranean and who travelled throughout Asia, the Pacific and Caribbean, and lived in Mexico, piloting ships full of rather diverse crews — couldn’t distinguish white, grey, blonde, red, or brown hair from black or between blue eyes and brown ones, or even just light from dark.
 And they offer this sort of thing pretending the meeting was with one individual and not between dozens or that it was a fleeting encounter through a spyglass, or something, rather than quite intimate and lasting many hours.
 Still, the most serious discussions I can find approximate to “Haha, those stupid Spanish.”
 Sadly, the more I look into this history the more of it appears like this kind of weird dismissal where we pretend things didn’t happen or that everyone involved was terribly confused or just stupid.
 Are these real attempts at understanding even the simplest, most obvious questions any child would have?

 On this day the Haida trade bear, wolf, otter skins, and blankets for clothes and knives.
 The captain also writes of their trading partners appearing, by their hand gestures, to be after larger machetes or swords.
 He notices that they are already acquainted with such things, noting iron items in some of their canoes.
-He writes that those look to be “instruments of cutting as well as a half a bayonet, and a fragment of a sword”, indicating earlier contact with folks from Asia and/or Europe.
-It is also written that two Haida boarded the Santiago and were given gifts of cheese and bread as well as some trinkets and that some sailors also jumped aboard some Haida canoes, too.
-“Those who went aboard the canoes” he tells us “were hugged and kissed as a sign of friendship.”
+He writes that those look to be “instruments of cutting as well as a half a bayonet, and a fragment of a sword”, indicating earlier direct or indirect contact with folks from Asia and/or Europe.
+It is also written that two Haida boarded the Santiago and were given gifts of cheese and bread as well as some trinkets.
+Sailors jumped aboard some of the Haida canoes, too.
+“Those who went aboard the canoes” we are told “were hugged and kissed as a sign of friendship.”

 Unable to get their ship very close to shore, after just a few days in the area the Santiago left and headed north, aiming for their prescribed 60°N destination.
 Before making their intended latitude they were turned back by terrible weather and fierce currents.
 On their trip back south to New Spain they sailed along the west coast of Vancouver Island, believing it was the mainland.
-They arrived at Nootka Sound, Nuu-chah-nulth territory, on August 6th.
-The locals initially fled the scene but eventually approached in canoes to trade on August 8th, exchanging dried fish, otter pelts, and woven hats for beads, knives, and cloth.
+They arrived at Nootka Sound, Nuu-chah-nulth territory, on August 6th, 1774.
+When the Santiago arrived, locals initially fled the scene but eventually approached in canoes to trade on August 8th, 1774, exchanging dried fish, otter pelts, and woven hats for beads, knives, and cloth.
 The Santiago was only in Nootka Sound for a few days before her sick and scurvy-ridden crew demanded a return to the south, where they arrived, back in not-Mexico, in November, almost a year after they left.

 That said, who even knows?
 Most details I offer above seem murky.
 I’ve not read the primary sources myself and some sources I read, all scholarly works offered by professional historians who appear to have accessed primary sources, disagree or contradict.
 Some say what was traded to the Nuu-chah-nulth, for example, were “European tools and iron” rather than cloth, knives, and beads; others note “California abalone” among the Spanish offerings while some highlight there being “silver spoons” in the mix.
 One source even claims the spoons were not traded but stolen.
 It does seem there were spoons, but were they stolen?
 After spending a whole day studying this one voyage alone I can’t sort all the conflicting details so you’re getting my best guesses.
 What are we doing, people?
 What are we doing?
 I sent a bunch of emails tying to get to the bottom of some more pertinent details but, as ever, I ain’t never got no dang responses.
 This is what so commonly happens when you lack an email address linking yourself to a university.
 And, most tragically, I’ve not decided to learn Spanish and travel to Seville to find the original ship’s logs and officers’ journals from this voyage.
 (Though, of course, if you wish to fund that project please do get in touch…)